ponylang/ponylang-website/content/blog/myfirstpony-kh.md

 When the TCP listener tells my class that someone connected, it returns a new `Server`.
 These things are `iso`, so _there can only be one_ of them (The Pony team may have missed an opportunity to call `iso` someting like `highlander` instead).
 In the sample above, `_cm` is an actor I created to hold the list of all connected clients.

 Because actors are passed around as opaque tags, I don't have to worry about transmitting references to them (this is a _huge_ advantage, with subtle but powerful consequences).
-It was looking at how to send messages to actors, and the use of `consume` and `recover` and `tag` that I started to get my first appreciation for how amazing the reference capabilities system is (and how much more reading I need to do on it).
+It was looking at how to send messages to actors, and the use of `consume` and `recover` and `tag` that led to my first appreciation for how amazing the reference capabilities system is (and how much more reading I need to do on it).

 I put my connection manager actor in its own file.
 My favorite part of this actor is this one line of code, declaring the `_players` variable: